vamshipv/vamshi-portfolio/README.md

 Designed and developed a 2D race car game in a computer graphics course using C# and OpenGL, which included traffic signals and pedestrian walking.
 This project required applying graphics concepts to create an interactive and challenging game.<br>
 **_Technology_**: C#, OpenGL

+**Surveillance Robot Using Raspberry Pi**<br>
+It is a small all-terrain robot equipped with sensors, a camera, and a Raspberry Pi computer.
+It can be controlled remotely to monitor an area and can detect and capture human faces using the OpenCV (cv2) library in Python, saving them in a designated folder.
+The robot is designed to move around on different types of terrain, making it suitable for a variety of applications.
+**_Technology_**: Python, CV2, Raspberry Pi

 ## 💻 Techincal Skills
 **_Programming Languages_**<br>
 Python, JavaScript, MySql, TypeScript, C, C++, C#<br>